 The air filter is often an overlooked part.
 A dirty and clogged air filter can cause more damage than you think.
 Insufficient flow of air to the intake means that the engine has to work harder.
 Excessive heat is an engine killer.
 Also, the air filter allows clean air to enter the intake so the engine can burn a good mixture of air and gasoline.
 Dirt in the intake can damage engine parts such as cylinder heads and pistons.
 According to the service manual, the air filter on the 2004-2006 Pontiac GTO should be replaced every 25,000 miles.

 On the 2004-2006 Pontiac GTO you have 2 choices:

 - Replace the factory air filter every 25,000 or less

-- Upgrade to a Cold Air Intake (CAI) system which have much better filters and last much longer than 25,000 miles
+- Upgrade to a Cold Air Intake (CAI) system which has much better filters and lasts much longer than 25,000 miles

 |NOTE: 2004 Pontiac GTO has different part numbers than 2005-2006 Pontiac GTO.
 Choose the correct year when purchasing.|

 OTRCAI – Over The Radiator Cold Air Intake

 There are also Over The Radiator Cold Air Induction (OTRCAI) available.
 This style CAI is more expensive but sits over the radiator sucking in fresh cold air, rather than the traditional style which is tucked in behind the driver’s side headlight, which traps more heat.
 You can get more information on over the radiator cold air intakes by clicking: Bohnman’s Customs OTRCAI for GTO – GTO XAIR